Robert Mallet-Stevens: Legacy

 Mallet-Stevens ordered that his archives be destroyed upon his death.
 His wishes were honored and his memory fell into obscurity.
 A French exhibit of his drawings, models, and actual works at the Centre Pompidou in 2005 sparked public interest in his contributions.

+Personal life

+On 28 March 1912, Mallet-Stevens married Alice Kahn Mallet (née Kahn; 1884–1979) before later divorcing.

+In 1921 Mallet-Stevens met and later married Andrée Rose Léon (formerly Guggenheim; 1891–1978), with whom he had children.